ToruNiina/libasd/README.md

 `asd::container::boost_stable_vec`, `asd::container::boost_static_vec`,
 `asd::container::boost_small_vec`, `asd::container::boost_deq`, and
 `asd::container::boost_arr` in the file `libasd/boost/container_dispatcher.hpp`.
-It is not included by default, but you can manually include this file and then you can use containers provided by the Boost.Container library if you installed it.
+It is not included by default, but you can manually include this file.
+Then you can use containers provided by the Boost.Container library if you already installed it.

 ## Documents